Effective Leadership in the Age of AI

 Peter F. Drucker and the St. Gallen management approach described five core tasks of effective management - as a system where each task builds on the others.
 This system remains relevant.
 But AI changes every single task:

-Control is the ability to distinguish the essential from the non-essential.
-AI delivers real-time data and identifies patterns.
-The leader judges what is significant — and acts accordingly.
+Monitoring is the ability to distinguish what matters from what doesn't.
+AI delivers real-time data and surfaces patterns.
+The leader judges what is significant - and acts on it.

 The effective manager recognizes strengths and develops potential.
 Leaders who work with AI themselves become role models for digital sovereignty - as learners who openly embrace new tools.